Georgia First Offender Act

 No, it is not automatic.
 Your Attorney is responsible for informing you as to your eligibility for sentencing as a first offender.
 After that, you must inform the Court of your willingness to enter into the program and the prosecutor will determine if you are eligible as well.
 Ultimately, the judge has the discretion to allow first offender treatment for a defendant.

 The First Offender program could include fees, probation, programs, and jail time.

 How Does the First Offender Program Work Concerning My Charges?

 If the defendant successfully completes all terms of the program and does not commit a new crime during the process, they will not have a conviction.
-Furthermore, the charge or will be sealed from your official criminal history.
+Furthermore, the charge will be sealed from your official criminal history.
 What will happen is that after you complete the program, your probation officer will ask the judge to issue an Order of Discharge.
 This Order will be filed with the Clerk's office, and the Clerk will enter the Order on your official Georgia criminal history record.
 This allows for your case to be sealed from your GCIC criminal history record for most employers.
-However, remember that lawyers, law enforcement, judges, and police will always be able to see the charge.
+However, remember that lawyers, law enforcement officers, judges, and police will always be able to see the charge.

 Also, if you are arrested and convicted of another crime while still on first offender probation, your status from first offender will be changed to a conviction.